-INTERPACE BIOSCIENCES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS
+INTERPACE BIOSCIENCES, INC. NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (Tabular information in thousands, except per share amounts)

 19. SUBSEQUENT EVENTS

 Audit Committee Investigation

 In July 2020, the Company received letters from employees, one of whom has left the Company's employ, concerning certain employment and billing and compliance matters.
 In response, the Company informed its Audit Committee and Regulatory Compliance Committee as well as its independent registered public accounting firm.
 The Audit Committee commenced an investigation of these matters with the assistance of independent counsel and advisors thereto.
 The Audit Committee concluded that the allegations were not substantiated and that there was no evidence of any illegal acts.